Patchwork Coat: Interview with Zinthia Palomino

 Zinthia Álvarez Palomino and I connected through a video call on Meet.
 The director of Afroféminas referred her to me in response to my questions about migration and Blackness in Spain, concluding her email with, "No one better than her for this interview."

 It’s a cold weekday morning.
 I’ve seen a photo of her on Wikipedia, but when she connects to the call, suddenly, she’s human to me.
 I notice the fingerprint smudges on my screen, a small work of art—grime over light, a smudge of grease amid the gestures of spoken words.
 Zinthia wears green-rimmed glasses and is dressed in black.
 It’s raining in Galicia, where she is.
 It is the beginning of a winter that started quietly and has been stretching with the storm.
 In Barcelona, where I am, the drought persists.
-However, it won't be leaving many areas.
+And it won't leave.
 Just a few days ago, the Trump administration considered launching a campaign claiming that global warming has been beneficial to humanity.
 Writing that makes my stomach ache—for Trump and his tasteless propaganda, for Wall Street’s corrections, for life, for the lives lost in Gaza, and for being forced to recall the Ahnenerbe in this manner.

-Zinthia is a journalist, activist researcher, writer, and speaker who sometimes speaks of herself in the third person, almost as if she were talking about something that happened in a dream or about the adventures of a character in a book.
+Zinthia is a journalist, activist, speaker, researcher, and writer who sometimes speaks of herself in the third person, almost as if she were talking about something that happened in a dream or about the adventures of a character in a book.
 She was born in Maracaibo, Venezuela, and migrated to Spain, where she currently resides (adverbs that say nothing).
 She has a specific background in social integration, community intercultural mediation, and international migration.
 She is one of the co-founders of Afrogalegas and has collaborated with media outlets such as Píkara Magazine, Canal Red, El Salto, and, of course, Afroféminas.
 There are easy paths between her and me, so effortless that they feel as though they’ve already been made and already traveled.
 We have always been both close and distant, a realization that strikes me when I listen to her.
 Bogotá and Maracaibo, Barcelona and A Coruña feel just a block away.

 How do I describe her?
 As a woman defined by migration, Blackness, and womanhood?
 Or as the point where all those identities converge, where migration takes on the hue of Blackness?